adevrrc/adev-p2-notes/docs/windows-forms-apps/button.md

 # Button Class

-Represents a Windows button control.
+Represents a Windows Button control.

 ## Usage

-A button is used to produce an action by a user.
+A `Button` is used to produce an action by a user.

-A button can be clicked using the mouse, <kbd>Enter</kbd> key, or <kbd>Spacebar</kbd> if the button has focus.
+A `Button` can be clicked using the mouse, <kbd>Enter</kbd> key, or <kbd>Spacebar</kbd> if the button has focus.

 ## Notable Class Members